tdihp/myakshack/mncni/README.md

 * [xtables-monitor](https://man7.org/linux/man-pages/man8/xtables-monitor.8.html)
   for tracing iptables changes (only for nft, not legacy).

-## Toy CNI extension: lat
+## Toy CNI plugin: lat

-Now we can see what's run by CNI, it is time to see a real-world example of CNI extension, to better understand how CNI works, and how it fits in the big picture. [lat](./lat) is a minimal (~50 lines of bash) yet functioning CNI extension for introducing network latency.
+Now we can see what's run by CNI, it is time to see a real-world example of CNI plugin, to better understand how CNI works, and how it fits in the big picture.
+[lat](./lat) is a minimal (~50 lines of bash) yet functioning CNI plugin for introducing network latency.

 ### How does lat work